efredericks/CloudAppsDev/_posts/1-Introduction.md

 Plus, assuming you are registered for the course at GVSU, you will receive free cloud computing credits (contact me on Blackboard).
 If you somehow stumbled across this you can get [free credits via Google](https://cloud.google.com/free), however you're on your own with those.

+What is the cloud?
+[Put this lovely video on in the background and listen to it!
+[42:36]](https://www.youtube.com/watch?v=JtUIQz_EkUw)

 ## Cloud Computing Costs

 > Module Video: <a href="https://youtu.be/huFVLTuPbrs" target="_blank">Cloud Computing Costs [14:40]</a>